JuliaInterop/RCall.jl/docs/installation.md

 The [CRAN .pkg](https://cran.r-project.org/bin/macosx/) or the [homebrew/science](https://github.com/Homebrew/homebrew-science) tap.

 ### Linux
-Most linux distributions allow installation of R from their package manager, however these are often out of date, and may not work with RCall.jl.
+Most Linux distributions allow installation of R from their package manager, however these are often out of date, and may not work with RCall.jl.
 We recommend that you use the updated repositories from [CRAN](https://cran.r-project.org/bin/linux/).

 ## Updating R